Božidar Radošević

-Božidar Radošević (born 4 April 1989 in Split) better known by the nickname Rado, is a Croatian professional football goalkeeper who plays for Prva HNL club Gorica.
+Božidar Radošević (born 4 April 1989 in Split) better known by the nickname Rado, is a Croatian professional football goalkeeper who plays as a goalkeeper for Solin in Druga NL.

 Personal life

 He is the first of two sons of Ivica Radošević, who was also a goalkeeper and subsequently became a schoolteacher.
 His mother Zdravka is a lawyer.
 His younger brother, Dino, graduated from the Faculty of Pharmacy in Sarajevo.

 In December 2015, Radošević married his long-time girlfriend, Mirela Buljubašić.
 In November 2017, they had their first child together, a son named Luciano.

 Radošević is fluent in Croatian, English and Persian, and can also communicate on Hungarian.

-He is the owner of the goalkeeper gloves brand Panthers goalkeeper gloves together with his fellow goalkeeper Matko Obradović.